the-ethan-hunt/first-timers-guide/guides/kubernetes/kubernetes.md

 # Kubernetes

-Kubernates(also written as K8s) is an open source system for automatic , scaling and managemnt of [containerized applications](https://searchitoperations.techtarget.com/definition/application-containerization-app-containerization).
-It is the most popular tool among all currently present which is used mostly by all the major giants of the industry including Google who actually founded it, Amazon and Microsoft etc.
+Kubernetes(also written as K8s) is an open source system for automatic,scaling and managemnt of [containerized applications](https://searchitoperations.techtarget.com/definition/application-containerization-app-containerization).It is the most popular tool among all currently present which is used mostly by all the major giants of the industry including Google who actually founded it,Amazon and Microsoft etc.

 The Github repository of kubernates project can be visited from [here](https://github.com/kubernetes/kubernetes)